 - Corrective glasses are made generally available to all employees.

-Clearly, if you regularly work with screens, your employer has an obligation to ensure that no harm comes to your eyesight, so claiming the cost of the test should be allowable.
+If you regularly work with screens, your employer must ensure that no harm comes to your eyesight.
+So claiming the cost of the test should be allowable.

 You can see EIM21765 for the full requirements.

-A potential problem arises if you claim for the cost of corrective glasses as a business expense, due to the duality of purpose rules.
+A potential problem arises if you claim for the cost of corrective glasses as a business expense.
+This is due to the duality of purpose rules.
+Do you need the glasses all the time – for personal as well as business use?

-Strictly speaking, you can only claim for the cost of eyewear which will be used exclusively for work purposes, and not for more general reasons.
+Strictly speaking, you can only claim for eyewear that will be exclusively used for work and not outside of work.

 a) Glasses used solely for business reasons

-So, if the corrective glasses are to be used solely for business reasons, you will be able to claim the cost as an allowable business expense.
-You would need the prescription to state that the glasses are needed specifically for screen-related activities.
+If the corrective glasses are used solely for contract work, the company can claim the cost as an allowable expense.
+Ensure that the prescription specifies that the glasses are required specifically for screen-related activities.

 b) Glasses for general use, with some prescribed VDU use